-Berlin, June 8th, 2018 – Research2Guidance, a leading analyst and strategy consulting company of the digital healthcare market since 2010, is pleased to announce that Rainer Herzog has joined the firm as Vice President Business Development DACH, to further develop R2G’s growing portfolio of key regional and global healthcare and start-up clients.
+Berlin, June 8th, 2018 – Research2Guidance, a leading analyst and strategy consulting company of the digital healthcare market since 2010, is pleased to announce that Rainer Herzog has joined the firm as Vice President for the DACH Region, to further develop R2G’s growing portfolio of key regional and global healthcare and start-up clients.

 Rainer Herzog joins Research2Guidance with a distinguished career and with an excellent track record in leading international organizations: Managing Director Europe and General Manager DACH at HIMSS Europe, Healthcare Segment Leader Global Marketing at Siemens Enterprise Communications and Head of Strategy and Business Development Digital Health at Ericsson, to name a few.
 With a deep background and more than 25 years of experience in digital health strategy, international sales and business development, Mr. Herzog will contribute to expand the firm’s DACH client portfolio, identify digital health business opportunities and forge new partnerships whilst building upon existing relationships for a stronger market presence, reinforcing and enhancing Research2Guidance’s ability to provide high quality, valuable digital health products and services to its partners.